FusionCache/docs/docs/design.md

 The network and query execution are asynchronous to decouple query execution from requests and responses.
 This avoids threads blocking:

-- The interface threads pass queries to the query engine, freeing the interface thread to service other network requests
+- The interface threads pass queries to the query engine, freeing the interface thread to service other network operations
 - When a query completes, the query engine passes the response to the interface, so the query engine thread can execute other queries